Doug Gottlieb: College basketball

 During his second year with Oklahoma State, Gottlieb led the NCAA in assists, with 299, and also led the nation in assists per game, with 8.8, only the second Cowboy to lead the nation in a statistical category.
 He also started setting Oklahoma State assist records, breaking the school career mark with 500 (after only two seasons) and broke the school record of 22 career double-figure assist games.
 In a game against Florida Atlantic, Gottlieb set a school record and tied the Big 12 mark with 18 assists, and in the Big 12 tournament, he set the record for assists in a game (14) as well as in tournament play (38).
 He led the Big 12 in games, with 34.
 The 1998–99 season culminated with another trip to the NCAA tournament.

 As a senior, Gottlieb again led the NCAA in assists, with 293, and finished second in the nation in assists per game with 8.6.
 He was 7th in the Big 12 in both steals, with 53, and games, with 34.
 Gottlieb's senior season ended with a third consecutive trip to the NCAA tournament, and the team made it all the way to the Elite Eight.
-In addition to being named All-Big 12 Honorable Mention his senior year at Oklahoma State, Gottlieb was named the 1999 Big 12 Scholar Athlete Community Service Athlete of the Year.

 Gottlieb notably entered a game with his shorts on backwards.
 He then took his shorts off while on the court, and put them back on correctly.
 He was guarded from cameras and taunting fans by a circle that his teammates formed around their embarrassed teammate.
 When Gottlieb became a broadcaster after his playing days ended, this incident was mentioned in a press conference by North Carolina head coach Roy Williams.
 After being questioned about criticism of his program by Gottlieb, Williams responded that Gottlieb "couldn't even put his pants on the right way."
 Williams then said "shorts on backwards, shorts on backwards," imitating the chant that opposing fans said to Gottlieb after the incident.

-Gottlieb broke all of Oklahoma State's assist records, and ranks tenth all-time in NCAA career assists, with 947.
+Gottlieb broke all of Oklahoma State's assist records, and currently ranks eleventh all-time in NCAA career assists, with 947.
 He graduated from Oklahoma State in 2000 with a bachelor's degree in marketing.